Manki railway station

 Manki railway station is a station on Konkan Railway.
-It is at a distance of 587.608 km down from origin.
+Manki train station is situated in Uttara Kannada (U.K.) revenue district of Karnataka state in India.
+It is at a distance of 587.608 km down from north most starting point of Konkan railway line Roha.
 The preceding station on the line is Honnavar railway station and the next station is Murdeshwar railway station.